Arthur Rotch

 Arthur Rotch (May 13, 1850 – August 15, 1894) was an American architect active in Boston, Massachusetts.

 Early life

-Rotch was born in Milton, Massachusetts to Benjamin Smith Rotch (1817-1882) and Annie Bigelow Lawrence (1820-1893).
+Rotch was born May 13, 1850, in Milton, Massachusetts to Benjamin Smith Rotch (1817–1882) and Annie Bigelow Lawrence (1820–1893).
 His was a prominent Boston family whose roots went back to Nantucket and New Bedford whaling and shipping interests in the 18th century.
 His maternal grandfather, Abbott Lawrence, was minister to Great Britain and one of the founders of Lawrence, Massachusetts.

-He studied humanities at Harvard College for four years, graduating in 1871, and spent two years (1872-1873) at MIT.
+He studied humanities at Harvard College for four years, graduating in 1871, and spent two years (1872–1873) at the Massachusetts Institute of Technology.
 He then worked as a draftsman at the firm of Ware and Brunt.
 From 1874 to 1880 studied at the École des Beaux-Arts and in the atelier of Emile Vaudremer.

 Career

 While in France he was in charge of the restoration of the Château de Chenonceau.

 In 1880, he became partner of Rotch & Tilden (Boston) with George Thomas Tilden, designing churches, the Memorial Library in Bridgewater, Massachusetts, gymnasiums of Bowdoin College and Phillips Exeter Academy, various buildings of Milton Academy, the art schools and art museum of Wellesley College, and many private houses and business blocks throughout the United States.
 In 1893, he designed Ventfort Hall in Lenox, Massachusetts for George Hale Morgan and Sarah Morgan, the daughter of Junius Spencer Morgan.

 In 1884, he designed for his brother, Abbott Lawrence Rotch, the Blue Hill Meteorological Observatory, the oldest, continuously operated weather Observatory in the United States – now both an International Benchmark Climate Station and a National Historic Landmark.

 Rotch was chairman of the visiting committee of Fine Arts of Harvard University, a member of the Corporation of the Massachusetts Institute of Technology.